 Bonnie Wright is a long-time New Hampshire resident, dedicated to her family and the greater Salem community.
 She has been an educator, small business owner and manager, and paralegal secretary.

 Committed to fair and sustainable development for Salem, Bonnie was appointed as an Alternate to the Salem Zoning Board of Adjustment in 2014.
-In 2016, she was elected to fill the vacancy on that Board.
-In 2017, and again in 2018, she was elected as Vice Chair of the ZBA.
-She was re-elected for a second three-year term in 2019, and was re-elected for her third one-year term as Vice Chair.
+In 2016, she was elected by Salem voters to serve a 3-year term on that Board, and was re-elected in 2019 and 2022.
+In 2017, 2018, and 2019, the Board members elected Bonnie as Vice Chair of the ZBA, and in 2020, 2021 and 2022, they chose her as their Chair.

 Bonnie has worked passionately at the state and national level to promote food safety for her town, state, and community.
 She is committed to researching and understanding the impacts of genetically engineered foods and their associated chemicals, and advocating for the safety of our water and food supply.
 She is the founder of NH Right to Know GMO, and co-founder of Non-Toxic New Hampshire.
 She has helped introduce several bills, including a GMO labeling bill and the bipartisan bill, HB399 in 2018, to reduce the use of pesticides where children play.
 In 2019, she had a hand in the introduction of a bill to protect our pollinators.